-According to the Centers for Disease Control and Prevention (CDC), women are two or three times more likely to develop RA than men.
-Hormones may play a role, and research into this is ongoing.
+According to the Centers for Disease Control and Prevention (CDC), women are

 Some research points to a link between low testosterone levels and RA.

 In 2018, researchers published the results of a study involving 59 participants with RA and 61 participants without the condition, matched for sex and age.
 Those with RA were more likely to have testosterone levels outside the normal range.

 Some participants with RA then received serum testosterone therapy, and the activity of their RA reduced.
 The study’s authors believe that hormone replacement therapy may help treat symptoms of RA.